nachanok-i/airtraffic/README.txt

 	choice 1 - Information and status of available runway We have not work on any function about runway yet. choice 2 – Plane information generator
-		This function work well
+		This function work well.
 	choice 3 – Plane movement simulator
-		This function work well but we did not connect it to choice 2 this use to test algorithm of how well it currently work choice 4 – Display information of currenly active planes This function work well (Algorithm testing)
+		This function work well but we did not connect it to choice 2. this use to test algorithm of how well it currently work choice 4 – Display information of currenly active planes This function work well.
+(Algorithm testing)
-	choice 5 – Potential future plane collision detector display This function work well (Algorithm testing)
+	choice 5 – Potential future plane collision detector display This function work well.
+(Algorithm testing)
 	choice 6 – Send command to specific plane
-		We have not work on this
+		We have not work on this.
 But we have not connect every functions from each choices together so each one of them work seperately and we have not use "validate.c" yet because we still working on choice 6 which is recieving command from user.

-Trouble
+Troubleshoot
+	1."generteFlight.c" - random function did not work well because it did not random at all. it keep printing the same plane information.
+We got a solution from but we still figure it and finally we solve it by using sran() in "menu.c".
+	2."Makefile" - we have too much file when we creating it so we have a problem of combining it together.
+	3. We can't combine every function together because we have not enought time and we have not finish all of the choices so we test it by using "menu.c".